zeph/goad/README.md

-UPDATE (related to this fork): just run the binary, with no parameters
+UPDATE (related to this fork -> zeph/goad): just run the binary, with no parameters

 ...u need to be in the desenmerda-te/ folder for this.
 Edit [default.ini](desenmerda-te/default.ini) as u wish